sailpoint-oss/developer.sailpoint.com/products/idn/api/standard-collection-parameters.md

 ### Example of Paginating Search Results

+Here is an example of a search API call with `searchAfter` paging.
 The first query will get the first set of results.
-The default limit for search is 10,000, which is different than other collection endpoints.
-For the purposes of this example, we set it to 100 to make it easy to see how pagination works.
+The default limit for search is 10,000, which is different from other collection endpoints.
+For this example, the query is set to page 100 records at a time.
 Paginating search queries also requires the `sort` property to be set to `id`.

 **POST** <https://{tenant}.api.identitynow.com/v3/search?limit=100&count=true>